Integrity and

 they did or appeared to do or appear to still do now.
 Don’t ever talk about it.

-idea that's most of all critical of someone or a group of people, except in
+critical of someone or a group of people except in conditions of immediate

 Don't expect